Comparing Lower Mainland Ski Hills and Snow Conditions

 Most Lower Mainland ski resorts offer extra activities ranging from tubing to sledding, snowshoeing, skating and even movies.
 Also, depending on where you live, some are closer and more accessible than others.
 Between the five, there is something for everyone.

-The latest reported conditions from each resort as of late April are below.
+The latest reported conditions from each resort as of March 13 are below.

 North Shore Mountains

-• Grouse Mountain: As of April 17, 2025, 0 cm of fresh snow had fallen in the past week.
-The mountain received a total of 742 cm of snowfall throughout the season.
-Snow depth measured 218 cm at the base and 315 cm at the summit.
-(Note: This ski hill is now closed for the season.)
+- Grouse Mountain: As of March 13, 2026, 28 cm of fresh snow had fallen in the past two days.
+The mountain received a total of 452 cm of snowfall so far this winter.
+Snow depth measured 116 cm at the plateau and 183 cm at the summit.

 Other Lower Mainland Ski Hills

-• Whistler Blackcomb: as of April 25, there was 0 cm of new snowfall in the previous two days.
-219 cm remained at the base and 959 cm of snow had fallen so far for the season.
+- Whistler Blackcomb: as of March 13, there was 8 cm of new snowfall in the previous two days and 25 cm in the previous week.
+234 cm remained at the base and total of 696 cm had fallen over the season.

 How Vancouver’s Ski Hills Compare